grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

     reservationInProgressFactory, commandFactory);
 ```

-As this doesn't compile, we need to add a parameter of type `CommandFactory` to the constructor:
+A constructor with such a signature does not exist, so to make this compile, we need to add a parameter of type `CommandFactory` to the constructor:

 ```csharp
 public TicketOffice(